ronaldbosma/azure-integration-services-quickstart/README.md

     You'll be prompted to select the Azure Integration Services to include in the deployment.
 For each service, use the arrow keys to select `True` to include it or `False` to skip it, then press `Enter` to continue.

     The `includeApplicationInfraResources` parameter specifies whether the application infrastructure resources defined in Bicep should be deployed.
-These resources are used by the sample application and include the Sample API in API Management, topics and subscriptions in Azure Service Bus, an Event Hub in the Event Hubs namespace, as well as tables and containers in Azure Storage.
+These resources are used by the sample application and include the Sample API in API Management, topics and subscriptions in Azure Service Bus, as well as tables and containers in Azure Storage.

     ![Select resources to include during azd up](images/azd-up-select-resources-to-include.png)